-Stigma: People discussed how 'fear of sanctions', meant people would present for DWP appointments, whether or not their circumstances allowed, as they risked facing further financial hardship, due to benefit support being withdrawn, leaving them 'scraping to survive'.
+Stigma: People discussed how 'fear of sanctions', meant people would present for DWP appointments, whether or not their circumstances allow, else they risked facing further financial hardship, due to benefit support being withdrawn, leaving them 'scraping to survive'.
 Across the consulted groups, people told stories of a 'sanction regime' affecting wellbeing and mental health.

-People's experience of poverty showed that living on benefits is not a lifestyle choice.
+People's experience of poverty showed that living in poverty, by extension life in benefit is not a lifestyle choice.
 The evidence shows that people are willing to find a route out of poverty, and would take up work where the conditions and incentives to transition out of benefits into work are favourable and accessible.